PEX piping's ease of use makes it perfect for do-it-yourself plumbing projects.

 Flexibility.
 PEX can be hand-bent in any direction and will remain in a fixed position.
 This allows you to work it around and through existing floor joists, walls and frame members.
 PEX bends tightly up to a 3-inch radius without forming kinks, which significantly reduces the need for most elbow joints.

 Easy joint assembly.
-PEX joints usually are made with either threaded compression fittings or crimp-on connection rings (both described below).
+PEX joints usually are made with either threaded compression fittings or crimp-on-connection rings.
 These joints are fast and easy to complete, and you don’t have to torch and solder them, except when you connect new PEX lines to existing copper supply pipes.
-But even connecting copper pipes to PEX is a job that most people can do themselves — all it takes is some basic knowledge of plumbing skills and PEX joints (see “Connecting to Copper”).
+But even connecting copper pipes to PEX is a job that most people can do themselves — all it takes is some basic knowledge of plumbing skills and PEX joints.

 Resistance to frost cracking.
 PEX piping is better than rigid piping at resisting the outward pressure of freezing water.
 Manufacturers typically test and warrant their aluminum-core PEX lines to withstand five freeze/thaw cycles before cracking may occur.
 PEX may withstand even more than that, but it isn’t completely immune to frost cracking.